 Most of the National Parks we go to are fairly well-known.
-I mean, there are only 59 of them, so most are familiar to the masses, but Pinnacles National Park is fairly new so isn’t wildly popular yet.
+I mean, there are only 63 of them, so most are familiar to the masses, but Pinnacles National Park is fairly new so isn’t wildly popular yet.
 We love to return to Glacier National Park and Olympic and such because we’re so familiar and there is so much to do and see.
-We just added a new NPS site to our repertoire though, and we are so glad that Pinnacles National Park met and exceeded our expectations, so we’re sharing everything you need to know to plan a visit and see what we mean!
+Pinnacles National Park exceeded our expectations, so we’re sharing everything you need to know to plan a visit and see what we mean!

-If you haven’t heard of Pinnacles National Park, it’s because it’s the newest addition to the National Parks.
-Formerly a national monument and jointly managed by the National Park Service and National Forest Service, the area was converted to a National Park giving it more, different funding and programs, and also bringing it to the forefront of many hikers’ and travelers’ minds.
-Huzzah for the upgrade and now check it out!
+If you haven’t heard of Pinnacles National Park, it’s because it’s one of the newest additions to the National Parks.
+Formerly a National Monument and jointly managed by the National Park Service and National Forest Service, the area was converted to a National Park in 2013 giving it more, different funding and programs, and also bringing it to the forefront of many hikers’ and travelers’ minds.
+Huzzah for the upgrade!

 What you'll find...

 - Hiking Pinnacles National Park

 - Road Trip Plans to Add Pinnacles National Park To

 Where is Pinnacles National Park?

 Pinnacles National Park is located between San Francisco and Los Angeles off Highway 101.
 It’s not exactly sitting on the side of the road so you do need to actually plan for some time in the Park and make sure that you have ample supplies for your jaunt (see below).
 You can easily add it to a California Coast road trip or make it the start or end of a Central Coast road trip.

 Located in the mountains between Soledad and San Benito, California, Pinnacles National Park borders farm country and the high desert.
 While it may look out of the way on a map, Pinnacles National Park is only about 1.5 hours from San Jose, or 2 hours from San Francisco.

 Accessing Pinnacles National Park Points of Interest